Vimtoooo/scriptureEncoder/README.md

 ## 📝 Project info

 This program utilizes the function `encodeScripture` that receives `script_line` and `target_base` as its parameters.
-The function encodes a line from a church play script into a different number base representation, converting each character in the parameter **'script_line'** to its **ASCII code** to store it in the list **'ASCII_LIST'**, then converts the ASCII code into the **specified 'target_base'** with the help of the **module 'string' (contains strings with the corresponding base conversions)** and their useful methods.
+The function encodes a line from a church play script into a different number base representation, converting each character in the parameter `script_line` to its **ASCII code** to store it in the local list `ASCII_LIST`, then converts the ASCII code into the **specified `target_base`** with the help of the **module 'string' (contains strings with the corresponding base conversions)** and their useful methods.
 Concatenate the encoded values into a single string, separated by spaces.

 ## 🛠️ Steps to converting a **decimal number** to a **diffent base**:

-1. Initialize an empty string for the result called **'conversion'**;
+1. Initialize an empty string for the result called `conversion`;
-2. Repeatedly divide the decimal number by the **'taget_base'** number and track the remainders, while concatenating more strings into the 'conversion' variable;
+2. Repeatedly divide the decimal number by the `taget_base` number and track the remainders, while concatenating more strings into the `conversion` local variable;
 3. Append the remainders to the result string in reverse order;
 4. For bases **greater than 10**, avail oneself of the letters from **'A' to 'Z' for remainders from 10 to 35**.